HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 For a notification to be useful it has to be <a hreflang="en" href="https://developers.google.com/web/fundamentals/push-notifications">timely, precise, and relevant</a>.
 At the moment of showing the prompt to request permission, the user needs to understand the value of the service.
 Good notification updates have to provide something useful to the users, and related to the reason why the permission was granted.

-The following chart comes from the <a hreflang="en" href="https://developers.google.com/web/tools/chrome-user-experience-report">Chrome UX Report</a> and shows the acceptance rates for notifications permission prompts:
+The following chart comes from the [Chrome UX Report](./methodology#chrome-ux-report) and shows the acceptance rates for notifications permission prompts:

 {{ figure_markup(
   image="pwa-notification-acceptance-rates.png",
   caption="Notification acceptance rates.",
   description="Stacked bar chart showing the notification acceptance rates by desktop and mobile.
-On desktop `accept` is 8.3%, `deny` is 10.7%, `ignore` is 51.8%, and `dismiss` 29.2%.
-On mobile `accept` is 20.7%, `deny` is 45.3%, `ignore` is 14.6%, and `dismiss` 19.5%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHHnqNdpRUjoeTfsN9_irK57PvZn_Q2X842RLl-RL4ibWmZFvO-S1x35PjVE3-xUlHFS_Zurd22rOq/pubchart?oid=460718116&format=interactive", sheets_gid="1537625006", sql_file="pwa_notification_acceptance_rates.sql"
+On desktop `accept` is 8.28%, `ignore` is 51.82%, `deny` is 10.70%, and `dismiss` 29.21%.
+On mobile `accept` is 20.67%, `ignore` is 14.57%, `deny` is 45.32%, and `dismiss` 19.45%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTHHnqNdpRUjoeTfsN9_irK57PvZn_Q2X842RLl-RL4ibWmZFvO-S1x35PjVE3-xUlHFS_Zurd22rOq/pubchart?oid=460718116&format=interactive", sheets_gid="1537625006", sql_file="pwa_notification_acceptance_rates.sql"
   )